oracle/terraform-provider-oci/website/docs/r/opsi_operations_insights_warehouse_user.html.markdown

 The following arguments are supported:

 * `compartment_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
-* `connection_password` - (Required) (Updatable) User provided connection password for the AWR Data,  Enterprise Manager Data and Operations Insights OPSI Hub.
+* `connection_password` - (Required) (Updatable) User provided connection password for the AWR Data,  Enterprise Manager Data and Ops Insights OPSI Hub.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `freeform_tags` - (Optional) (Updatable) Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `is_awr_data_access` - (Required) (Updatable) Indicate whether user has access to AWR data.
 * `is_em_data_access` - (Optional) (Updatable) Indicate whether user has access to EM data.
 * `is_opsi_data_access` - (Optional) (Updatable) Indicate whether user has access to OPSI data.
-* `name` - (Required) Username for schema which would have access to AWR Data,  Enterprise Manager Data and Operations Insights OPSI Hub.
+* `name` - (Required) Username for schema which would have access to AWR Data,  Enterprise Manager Data and Ops Insights OPSI Hub.
 * `operations_insights_warehouse_id` - (Required) OPSI Warehouse OCID